harishkhattri/portfolio/README.md

 - Year Low

 The application is getting information about stock from Yahoo Finance webservice.
 The application currently have only one hard-coded list named "Watch List".
-In later versions application will show multiple lists and also user will be able to create list.
+In future application will have multiple lists and also user will be able to create list.

 The user could change exchange using drop down which have BSE and NSE options.
 The BSE is selected